 We Are the Ship: The Story of Negro Baseball League

-Readers will learn how Negro League baseball started in We Are the Ship: The Story of Negro Basebal League by Kadir Nelson.
+Readers will learn how Negro League baseball started in We Are the Ship: The Story of Negro Baseball League by Kadir Nelson.
 Oil paintings help illustrate some of the amazing people involved in this unique historical event.

 Lincoln's Grave Robbers

-Lincoln's Grave Robbers by Steve Sheinkin is a true crime chapter book that explores an attempt to steal Abraham Lincoln's body in the late 1800s.
+Lincoln's Grave Robbers by Steve Sheinkin is a true-crime chapter book that explores an attempt to steal Abraham Lincoln's body in the late 1800s.

 Nonfiction books for kids are popular because they cover a variety of topics like reading, reading comprehension, history, math, science, technology, or social skills.
-Curate your own awesome nonfiction collection by including books about racism and social justice for kids, nonfiction Poetry books for kids, and other types of nonfiction books that cover important concepts.
+Curate your own awesome nonfiction collection by including books about racism and social justice for kids, nonfiction poetry books for kids, and other types of nonfiction books that cover important concepts.